William V. Judy: Education and early career

 Judy did his undergraduate studies in Anatomy and Physiology at the University of Kentucky in Lexington, KY.
 He then did graduate study in bio-physics and physiology at the University of Kentucky from which he graduated with the successful defense of his MS degree thesis in 1963.
 The title of his thesis was Calorigenic Response of Warm and Cold-Adapted Rabbits to Intravenous Infusion of Epinephrine and Norepinephrine.
 He earned his Ph.D. at the West Virginia Medical School, Morgantown, West Virginia (1971) after defending his dissertation Sympathetic Nervous System Control of Renal Hemodynamics.

 For a number of years, from 1963 to 1968, Judy worked in the field of bio-physics at the Manned Space Craft Center in Houston, Texas, and at Cape Canaveral in Florida.
 He conducted in-flight medical experiments on the Gemini and Apollo missions.
 He was the first to put an artificial gravitational force on the venous circulation in the prevention of orthostatic hypotension.
 He also monitored contracts with universities and space program industry corporations that were doing contract work for NASA.

 Research into Coenzyme Q10 clinical applications

-In 1968, Judy met Dr. Karl Folkers, the chemist who had determined the structure of the Coenzyme Q10 molecule in 1958 while Dr. Folkers was working at the Merck Research Laboratories in New Jersey.
-By 1968, Dr. Folkers had established the Institute for Bio-Medical Research at the University of Texas in Austin.
+In 1968, Judy met Karl Folkers, the chemist who had determined the structure of the Coenzyme Q10 molecule in 1958 while Folkers was working at the Merck Research Laboratories in New Jersey.
+By 1968, Folkers had established the Institute for Bio-Medical Research at the University of Texas in Austin.
 The purpose of the new institute was to increase the understanding of the importance of the substance Coenzyme Q10 to human health.

-Dr. Folkers encouraged Judy to do, first, preclinical studies of Coenzyme Q10 absorption and bio-availability using live dogs, which were not put to sleep during the experiments and were not sacrificed after the experiments.
+Folkers encouraged Judy to do, first, preclinical studies of Coenzyme Q10 absorption and bio-availability using live dogs, which were not put to sleep during the experiments and were not sacrificed after the experiments.

 In the 1980s, Judy began to administer clinical studies of the safety and health effects of Coenzyme Q10 supplementation in humans.